 The Oset 24R is a great off-road E-moto.
 The company has E-moto’s in a variety of sizes, so if your family has some younger riders, the smaller Osets may be the only ones that fit them (the 12.5, 16.0, and 20) .
 The Oset 24R is set up as a trials bike, so it is intended to be ridden while standing, meaning that there is no seat, but…I’m sure you could bolt on an aftermarket seat.

 The downsides to the Oset 24R compared to the Firefly is that the Oset is much more expensive (MSRP $4,299), while having less power.
 It does have a mid-mount motor, instead of a hubmotor.
 If you place the motor in the rear wheel, it increases the unsprung weight, which affects the balance and suspension rebound on jumps.
-Also, by have a mid-mount motor…the motor can spin many times faster than the rear wheel.
+Also, by having a mid-mount motor…the motor can spin many times faster than the rear wheel.
 The Oset has a single-stage chain from the motor to the rear wheel.
-This is MUCH better than a hubmotor, but not as good as the 2-stage drive on the Firefly.
+This is MUCH better than a hubmotor, but…not as good as the 2-stage drive on the Firefly.

 The Firefly uses a 60V system driving a very high reduction, while the Oset uses only 24V driving a single stage.
 This means that for less cost, the Firefly will have more power and range.

 The next three models are the most serious competition for the Firefly from a performance angle.
 These are truly serious machines which use true motorcycle tires, chains and brakes, but…the drawbacks are that they are heavier and more expensive.
 The KTM Freeride E-XC can be found here.
 It is from Austria, and since they have a limited production, it would be hard to get your hands on one in North America.
 The 2018 model is all new, and the result of the lessons they learned on the previous models.